MayamaTakeshi/sip-lab/DEV.md

 ```
 However the above will build the addon to run on the current OS.

 Instead we will force the build on debian11 (using docker).
-So to this instead:
+So do this instead:
 ```
 nvm use v16.13.1
 npx prebuildify-cross -i mayamatakeshi/sip-lab-debian11:latest -t 15.0.0 -t 16.0.0 -t 17.0.0 -t 18.0.0 --strip